 Suffering from her father's tragic sense of curiosity, though, Sam can't resist the question begged by the bones contained in the wooden crate.
 How could they be bones and not fossils since Gigantopithecus had been extinct for 125,000 years?

 Driven to know the answer, Sam delays going to her father on his deathbed and instead pursues Jon to a remote corner of Washington state where he is about to make the greatest discovery involving the origins of the human species, a discovery Lewis and Clark may have already made two hundred years earlier.
 However, Sam is not the only one pursuing Jon, for one of our nation's first secrets is still being kept by all means necessary.

-And if they do survive the centuries-old conspiracy, they will not only rewrite American history, but they will provide a miracle cure for Sam's father and the millions who suffer his same fate.
+And if they do survive the centuries-old conspiracy, they will not only rewrite American history, but they will prove that we are not the only intelligent, bipedal primate to survive extinction.

 Silent hooves churned through the road's fresh mud.
 Steaming breath came slowly from his horse's nostrils with each stride.
 His own breath, too, formed and faded, formed and faded in the sharp morning air.
 The bits of mud spraying up all about them hung as if weightless in that same malevolent, unmoving air.
 Read more...

 Arguably the best piece of fiction founded on cryptozoology since Sir Arthur Conan Doyle’s Lost World.
 Cryptid bridges the gaps between various genres, deftly combining elements of historical mystery, thriller, and science-fiction in a single package graced with believable, fully realized characters from history and from the author’s fertile imagination.
 Its climax is worthy of best-selling thrillers by Nelson DeMille or David Morrell.
 In terms of historical mystery, Cryptid meets the standards set by Max Collins in works such as Stolen Away and Road to Perdition.
 Run, don’t walk, to get a copy while they last.